What is a Surge Relief Valve?

 So, to protect the system from dangerous surge conditions, surge relief valves must have the following characteristics:

 - Quick Opening Speed to rapidly relieve the surge pressure.
-Open fully in very short time.
+Open fully in a very short time.

 - Non-Slam Capability so that it does not cause pressure rise during valve closure.